 This model is the culmination of two years of effort that involved more than 100 Kyrene stakeholders participating in a design process facilitated by ASU’s Mary Lou Fulton Teachers College.
 Community input and participation is an important part of the process and continues to influence the program’s design.

-The SPARK School at Kyrene de las Manitas will expand to include three grade levels in the 2020-21 school year.
+The SPARK School at Kyrene de las Manitas includes three grade levels in the 2020-21 school year.
 The program has capacity for 120 students in 3rd, 4th and 5th grades.
-Kyrene is now accepting applications for incoming 3rd and 4th graders for 2020-21.
-(Currently enrolled 3rd and 4th grade students will not need to re-apply for next year.)
+Kyrene is accepting applications where space is available.

 Meet the Teacher Executive Designer (TED)

-Kyrene School District has named Mary Brown the Certified Teacher Executive Designer (TED) of this new prototype school.
+Mary Brown is the Certified Teacher Executive Designer (TED) of SPARK.
 Mrs. Brown oversees a staff of two additional full-time certified teachers as well as a team of instructional assistants, teaching interns, and content-area experts.
 These experts include professionals in the Kyrene community, such as engineers, who volunteer their time to supplement the lessons designed by the teachers.
 The goal of this model is to surround students with more educators, to serve their needs on multiple levels.

 Mrs. Brown graduated with a bachelor’s degree from Prescott College, followed by a master’s degree in Educational Leadership from Northern Arizona University.
 Mrs. Brown’s roots in education began in the classroom, where she taught 2nd, 3rd and 4th graders for ten years in Tucson, Arizona.
 Her family then moved north, to Phoenix, where they sought out a home that would ensure their own children would attend school in the Kyrene School District.